Startseite » In-person workshop: Science Communication in Grant Proposals

 Communicating Science Online

 Communicating science in social media?
-This format offers the ideal introduction.
+This training offers the ideal introduction.
 Which platforms are relevant, what are the special features and target groups?
 This course lays the foundation for your own social media strategy in science communication.

 Presenting Science